slugovoy/Professional-README-Generator/README.md

 When creating a project on GitHub, it is necessary to have a professional README for application.
 You need to explain what is the purpose of this app, how to install it, how to report issues, and how to make contributions.

 You can easy create a README.md by using this application that based on command-line input and running with Node.js.
+Checkout the [README'sExample](./utils/README'sExample.md) in this repo that was created as an example.

 ## Table of Contents
 * [Installation](#installation)